 This will then display a form to fill data about your new website.
 Get the tracking code and paste in your website.
 If you want to read the step by step instructions click here.

-Note: If you have setup google analytics with http and your website is https, you might see an increase in direct traffic or lose in referral traffic.
-To fix this issue read this: Going http to https: Be Sure Google Analytics Track Referrals
+Note: If you have setup google analytics with https and your website is https, you might see an increase in direct traffic or lose in referral traffic.
+To fix this issue read this: Going https to https: Be Sure Google Analytics Track Referrals

 Until now you have learned to configure google analytics.
 Try to apply this.
 In the next article, we’ll cover different google analytics reports and explore some more of the hidden features.
 If you find anything confusing in this article please let me know in the comments below.
 Also, don’t forget to signup for the newsletter to receive our next article advanced guide to google analytics.